-- (a) Actual suspension is the presumed sanction for failing to comply with the conditions of any agreement in lieu of discipline, any private or public reproval, or any other discipline.
-The degree of sanction depends on the nature of the condition violated and the lawyer's unwillingness or inability to comply with disciplinary orders. - (b) Disbarment is the presumed sanction for a violation of Rule 9.20 of the California Rules of Court. - Eff.
-January 1, 1986.
-Revised: January 1, 2014; Renumbered & Revised July 1, 2015.
+Actual suspension is the presumed sanction for failing to comply with a condition of discipline.
+The degree of sanction depends on the nature of the condition violated and the licensed paraprofessional's unwillingness or inability to comply with disciplinary orders.

-2.15 CRIMINAL CONVICTIONS INVOLVING MORAL TURPITUDE
+2.14 CRIMINAL CONVICTIONS INVOLVING MORAL TURPITUDE